luciusfire/Version-Control-Skills-lab-6/README.md

 # Version-Control-Skills-lab-6
-name_input askes user for a name and then prints it out.
+name_input asks user for a name and stores input.